Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 One of the stupidest things women say is,"Nothing."
 As in,"Nothing is wrong."

-This is clearly a lie, and usually a manipulative statement.
+This is clearly a lie, and often a manipulative statement.
 Of course something is wrong.
 She wouldn't be stomping down the side of the road, if nothing were wrong.
 She wouldn't be curled up on the couch crying, if nothing were wrong.
 She wouldn't be slamming cabinets and throwing things around the kitchen, if nothing were actually wrong.

 Clearly something is wrong.
 People in general, and women, more specifically, often do themselves a huge disservice when they are not honest.
 When a woman says that nothing is wrong, it can mean several things, the least of which is that nothing is wrong.
 That is not usually the case.
+If you can see that something is wrong, then there is probably something wrong.

 A woman might say nothing is wrong, when in fact, everything is wrong.
 In this case, she probably doesn't even know where to begin.
 She might just be overwhelmed by the magnitude of the disaster that is her life.
 When you ask her if she wants to talk, be prepared to be inundated.
 In this case, she might be more communicative, as she begins describing a litany of things that are actually wrong.
 Be careful not to take it personally, even though you might be on the list of what's wrong.
 She probably just needs to vent, so letting the venom erupt is the safest course of action.
 Just listen.
 If you try to offer any suggestions, you might find yourself on the receiving end of the tirade.
+Let her talk, cry, shout and rail against heaven and earth.
+After about two minutes, her emotional tirade will slow and the tidal wave of emotion will ebb.
+Do not offer suggestions or help.
+This will only make things worse.
+Listen, nod and say nothing.

 A woman who says nothing is wrong might mean that there is a lot wrong, and if you were really a good friend, or a good husband, or a good boss, or whatever your relationship with her, then you would automatically know what was wrong, without having to ask her.
 You cannot win, when someone expects you to be a mind reader.